- Silver Coins

 Why Are Silver Coins an Investment?

+Bullion coins are categorized as "investment coins" because their face value is completely symbolic.
+Instead, they are issued expressly for investors to gain exposure to precious metals.
 For these purposes, it's often popular to purchase bulk coins of 20 or more.
 This even helps customers get a small discount on the cost per coin.

 Overall, silver's low correlation with most traditional financial assets makes it a useful store of wealth over the long run.
 Moreover, as both industrial and investment uses of silver increase over time, there is also upside potential for this tangible asset.
 Gainesville Coins has exclusive design silver rounds, silver bars, and silver coins for sale, in addition to silver bullion from various governments and international refineries.